 While cigarette smoking is declining, vaping is rising, especially among teenagers and young adults.
 However, vaping still involves a heating element and nicotine.
 The side effects and health risks of vaping have not been studied long term.
 But what we know so far is that vaping is just as bad, if not worse, than regular cigarette smoking.
-We’re going to look at some of the known and documented health risks of vaping, specifically related to oral health.
+We’re going to look at some of the known and documented health risks of vaping, specifically related to oral health and how vaping is damaging your teeth.
 But first …

 What is vaping?